September Special - 2 Free Gifts

 TEFL certification lasts a lifetime and allows you to advance your qualifications in your teaching career.

 Speaking another language isn’t necessary for TEFL.
 Not having foreign language skills won’t prevent you from finding a TEFL job abroad or online.
-All you need to teach English is a TEFL certificate and, in some cases, a degree.
+All you need to teach English is a certificate and, in some cases, a degree.
 You’ll find that few jobs will list a requirement for other languages – those that do are typically bilingual institutions.

 If you’re looking for a new career in teaching English online or want to have a year abroad, the first step is to get your online TEFL certification.
 Why spend hours hunting for the right provider who offers in-class TEFL courses and finding a job when you can do both at the same time.
-Take your TEFL certification online and start looking for your new TEFL job through our jobs board.
+Take your certification online and start looking for your new TEFL job through our jobs board.

 The most important thing for non-native English speakers is researching the visa requirements for the country you are considering applying for a TEFL job.
 Certain countries will only grant visas to teachers from specific English-speaking countries, typically the USA, UK, Ireland, South Africa, Canada, Australia, New Zealand and Canada.
 It could take longer to find TEFL work than a native English teacher, but as long as you have the right qualifications, there’s an excellent chance to find a great teaching job with perseverance.